TIBCOSoftware/snappydata/docs/best_practices.md

 #### Number of tasks per node

-First, let's figure out the # of tasks per node.
+First, let's figure out the number of tasks per node.

-Usually, count 1 core per task.
-If the job is not too heavy on CPU, then the number of tasks can be greater than the number of cores.
+Usually, the count is 1 core per task.
+If the job is not too heavy on the CPU, the number of tasks can be greater than the number of cores.

 Example: 12 cores, jobs use ~75% of CPU

-Let's assign free slots= 14 (slightly > # of cores is a good rule of thumb), maxMapTasks=8, maxReduceTasks=6.
+Let's assign free slots= 14 (slightly greater than the number of cores is a good rule of thumb),

+maxMapTasks=8, maxReduceTasks=6.

-### 2. Off-heap and On-heap
+### 2. Off-Heap and On-Heap

-SnappyData supports two distinct data eviction policies - Memory management is the process of allocating new objects and removing unused objects, to make space for those new object allocations.
+SnappyData supports two distinct data eviction policies Memory management is the process of allocating new objects and removing unused objects, to make space for those new object allocations.
 Java objects reside in an area called the heap.
 The heap is created when the JVM starts up and may increase or decrease in size while the application runs.

 When the heap becomes full, garbage is collected.
-During the garbage collection objects that are no longer used are cleared, thus making space for new objects.
+During the garbage collection, objects that are no longer used are cleared, thus making space for new objects.

 The JVM allocates Java heap memory from the OS and then manages the heap for the Java application.
 When an application creates a new object, the JVM sub-allocates a contiguous area of heap memory to store it.
 An object in the heap that is referenced by any other object is "live," and remains in the heap as long as it continues to be referenced.
 Objects that are no longer referenced are garbage and can be cleared out of the heap to reclaim the space they occupy.
 The JVM performs a garbage collection (GC) to remove these objects, reorganizing the objects remaining in the heap.

 <mark>Column table data is on off-heap.
 Row table data on-heap.

 Temporary memory for execution will also be off-heap.
 There are settings to control.
-On heap limited by JVM size.
+On-Heap is limited by JVM size.
 Off-heap grows until system memory is exhausted.
 </mark>

 Off-Heap memory allows your cache to overcome lengthy JVM Garbage Collection (GC) pauses when working with large heap sizes by caching data outside of main Java Heap space, but still in RAM.

 On-heap caching is useful for scenarios when you do a lot of cache reads on server nodes that work with cache entries in the binary form or invoke cache entries' deserialization.
 For instance, this might happen when a distributed computation or deployed service gets some data from caches for further processing.

 The heap size can be controlled with the following properties: